 ALTERNATIVE FUEL TYPES

-DEF (Diesel Exhaust Fluid) / AdBlue® / ARLA: Cutting down on harmful emissions
+DEF (Diesel Exhaust Fluid) / AdBlue® / ARLA: Cutting down

 DEF / AdBlue® / ARLA helps convert harmful nitrogen oxides (NOx) from diesel vehicle exhausts into water and nitrogen, considerably reducing greenhouse gas emissions.
 It is a harmless additive, which is stored in a dedicated tank on the vehicle and injected into the post-combustion exhaust stream.
 The solution is non-flammable and non-explosive and is classified as a transportable fluid with minimal risk.